 Use peppermint essential oil

 Just like peppermint gum and mints give you that refreshing cool breath, using it on your body can freshen you up as well.
 Peppermint oil mixed in distilled water can be spritzed on the skin for a very effective cooling effect.
-In some cases you may even be able to apply to directly to the skin, although I recommend avoiding the eyes.
+In some cases, you may even be able to apply it directly to the skin, although I recommend avoiding the eyes.

 Eat colder foods